squid-cache/squid-cache.github.io/Translations.rst

 have the capability of loading any translated templates for the visitors browser.
 Squid admin just need to follow these steps:

  * Check that your preferred language is available for auto-translated pages.
-The ones installed can be seen in your squid error directory as a bunch of folders named after their ISO codes: (en, en-gb, etc.) .
+The ones installed can be seen in your squid error directory as a bunch of folders named after their ISO codes: (en, en-gb, etc.).
  * Add ''error_default_language'' option to squid.conf with the code/folder-name for the language.
 This will provide a suitable default language if none can be negotiated with the browser.
  * Remove ''error_directory'' from squid.conf

 Reconfigure or restart squid.

+'''NP:''' Languages specified by their full name (ie ''English'') are not able to be auto-negotiated.

 === Now I keep getting: "Unable to load default language.
 Reset to English" ===